DeannaGelbart/search-by-color/README.md

 Legal
 -----

-TinEye is a copyright of Idée Inc.
+TinEye is owned by Idée Inc. and any uses of the TinEye API through the colorcoordinator-zf2 project must respect Idée's terms of service.

-All third-party code used in this colorcoordinator-zf2 project is under the license terms of the copyright holders.
+All third-party code used in the colorcoordinator-zf2 project is under the license terms of the copyright holders.

-The code written for this colorcoordinator-zf2 project is copyright David Gelbart and can be used under the MIT License.
+The code written for the colorcoordinator-zf2 project is copyright David Gelbart and can be used under the MIT License.